-Put students into small groups.
-As a warm up, ask them to guess the answers to the following questions:
+Put students into groups and ask them to guess the answers to the following questions:

 1. What is the world’s largest English-speaking country?

 2. How many people worldwide are trying to learn English?

 Give students a few minutes and then meet as a group.
 Tell students that they will learn the answers to the questions in the video they are about to watch.